tweaselORG/ReportHAR/templates/web/en/complaint.typ

 === Tracking with interaction

 Tracking in this section was performed after a period of {{ analysis.periodWithoutInteraction | durationFormat }}, in which I did not interact with the website.
-It therefore may be a result of my interaction with the website.{% if analysis.interactionNoConsent %} However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.{% endif %}
+It therefore may be a result of my interaction with the website.{% if complaintOptions.interactionNoConsent %} However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.{% endif %}

 {% for adapterSlug, adapterResult in findingsWithInteraction %}
 == {{ adapterResult.adapter.name }}